madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

     </ul>
 </div>
 ```

-There wasn't much semantics back then, but all those divs really were a big step up from the table layouts that were still ubiquitous back then.

 I don't really know what I was doing.
 What is that `$homeActive` variable trying to achieve up there?
 The WordPress function `is_home()` has been around since version 1.5.0, and in that case it seems like it weirdly lets me add the class `current_page_item` to the active link, so I could show a visual indicator of where we are.
 And then I hardcoded the links to the pages with IDs 51, 53, 18 and 289 into it.
 Finished is the WordPress menu made in 2008!